aviruddh1234/SQL50-/README.md

 # SQL50-
-This  is the repository where I practice SQL
+This  is the repository where I practice SQL(50) sheet from Leetcode.